 Prior to his days at Baylor, McCaw served as the director of athletics at the University of Massachusetts during the 2002-03 academic year.
 At UMass, he was responsible for a 23-sport program, helping develop and implement a five-year strategic plan and secure funding for basketball locker room renovations.

-McCaw previously served as director of intercollegiate athletics and campus recreation at Northeastern from 1997-2002.
+Prior to his time at UMass, McCaw served as director of intercollegiate athletics and campus recreation at Northeastern from 1997-2002.
 During the last of his five years with the Huskies, Northeastern captured a school-record six America East Conference championships and had five teams finish among the nation's top 20.